 You may be wondering why I started the group and didn’t simply stay in AA or GROW.
 It comes down to moving forward as you grow in recovery.
 You tend to reach a plateau and if you don’t move on to bigger and challenging things, then you start to stagnate and risk actually going backwards.

 I also found conflict between the way GROW operates compared to AA.
 In AA, you never tell anybody what to do.
 In GROW, you are expected to and almost forced to by the fieldworkers, which made me very uncomfortable.
 Nearly 30 years of on-again, off-again membership in AA had taught me that attraction works better than promotion.
 You tell your story in the hope it helps someone else.
 It is not my place to tell someone else how to run their life.

 So I saw a need for a mental health peer support group that worked like AA, but used similar material to GROW.
 It needed to be self-supporting, not allied with any outside organisation, not continually needing to justify its member numbers to obtain funding and most importantly – not answerable to anyone outside the group for any reason.

-The end result was a group that used CBT and ACT techniques and was self-governing.
+The end result was a group that used CBT and ACT techniques.
 We have published text books to work from and videos made by a professional counsellor for public use.
-Combined with our learned experience in both recovery and running groups, the formula seems about right.
+Combined with my learned experience in both recovery and running groups, the formula seems about right.